NCFE Level 3 Entry to Uniformed Services suite

 Assessment

-100% of the qualification is internally assessed.
-The internal assessment is internally assessed and externally quality assured via a portfolio of evidence.
+Internally assessed and externally quality assured via a portfolio of evidence.